 1: Set up a meeting with Roofstock’s customer service

-First, call up Roofstock and go over everything with a customer service rep. They’ll help you set up your initial filters, and will then schedule a follow up video call with one of their specialists to go over some properties you found interesting if you’d like.
+First, call up Roofstock and go over everything with a customer service rep. They’ll help you set up your initial filters, and will then schedule a follow-up video call with one of their specialists to go over some properties you found interesting if you’d like.

-Buying a Rental Property – especially your first one – can be quite nerve wracking.
+Buying a Rental Property – especially your first one – can be quite nerve-wracking.
 So, going over everything with someone experienced can help you calm down and make sure that you accounted for all important factors.

 2: Set up your filter

-Everyone’s criteria will be different, but in general make sure to only show houses within your price range, houses that have at least a 2 star Neighborhood Rating, and set the listing source to Roofstock Exclusive.
+Everyone’s criteria will be different, but in general make sure to only show houses within your price range, houses that have at least a 2-star Neighborhood Rating, and set the listing source to Roofstock Exclusive.

 3: Find 3-5 properties that appeal to you

 Later on in this Roofstock Review, we go over everything you should look for in a Rental Property.
-Use this as a guide to evaluate properties, and pick 3-5 that are a good mix of profitable, safe, and simple.
+Use this as a guide to evaluating properties, and pick 3-5 that are a good mix of profitable, safe, and simple.

 4: Go over all selected properties with a Roofstock specialist.

 If this is your first time buying a house, you’ll want to make sure you’re doing everything correctly.
-So, on the follow up video call, show the Roofstock specialist all the houses you picked out, and see what they think.
+So, on the follow-up video call, show the Roofstock specialist all the houses you picked out, and see what they think.

-Then, the specialist from Roofstock Reviews the properties with you, and goes over any important details you may have missed.
+Then, the specialist from Roofstock reviews the properties with you and goes over any important details you may have missed.